unixsurfer/haproxystats/README.rst

 A list of frontend metric names separated by space to process.
 By default all statistics are processed and this overwrites the default selection.

+haproxystats-process emits an error and refuses to start if metrics aren't valid HAProxy metrics.
+Check the list of valid metrics in Chapter 9.1 of `management`_ documentation of HAProxy.

 * **backend-metrics** Unset by default

 A list of backend metric names separated by space to process.
 By default all statistics are processed and this overwrites the default selection.

+haproxystats-process emits an error and refuses to start if metrics aren't valid HAProxy metrics.
+Check the list of valid metrics in Chapter 9.1 of `management`_ documentation of HAProxy.

 * **server-metrics** Unset by default

 A list of server metric names separated by space to process.
 By default all statistics are processed and this overwrites the default selection.

+haproxystats-process emits an error and refuses to start if metrics aren't valid HAProxy metrics.
+Check the list of valid metrics in Chapter 9.1 of `management`_ documentation of HAProxy.

 * **aggr-server-metrics** Defaults to **false**